 Does the line “drop everything and do this right now” sound familiar?
 Bad managers use it very often and it is quite irritating for their employees to understand why the task is so important that it disrupts their daily work pattern.
 If you want employees to prioritize certain tasks over others, then you need to communicate why.
 It is easier to disrupt your routine or shift priorities when you know why exactly you need to do so.

-5. Communicate Often
+5. Communicate Frequently

 Another big problem that plagues workplaces these days is poor communication.
 When managers are not able to communicate with their staff, it leads to a whole host of problems.

 Imagine an employer, not being able to communicate company goals with their employees properly.
 The first ones to be affected by this behavior are the employees.
-Employees feel happy and motivated to work only if their goals and responsibilities are clearly communicated to them.
+Employees feel happy and motivated to work only if their goals and responsibilities are communicated to them.
 And this is just a small example.
-A lack of communication can seriously affect engagement, productivity and kill morale.
+A lack of communication can seriously affect engagement, and productivity and kill morale.

 Communication does not always come easy.
 But it is something that becomes easier to do, over time.
 All managers need to do is start the conversation.

 After a long wait of two years, employers are now getting a chance to call their employees back to offices.
-But is everyone interested in starting to work from office?
+But is everyone interested in starting to work from the office?
 As per the research, 68% of US employees still want to work from the comfort of their home.
 Some employees are even thinking of changing jobs if they are not offered remote work.
 The data shows the reluctance among employees to get back to the usual work environment.
 In such a case, it is better to offer flexible work schedules to employees to keep them happy and committed to work.

 7. Promote Work-Life Balance